ChaitaliAvhad/RegistrationForm-week2-/README.md

  File Structure:
 index.html: Contains the HTML structure of the registration form. styles.css: Contains the CSS styles for formatting and layout.
+Throughout the development process, I have focused on creating a seamless and engaging user experience while adhering to best practices in front-end development.
+The project demonstrates my proficiency in HTML, CSS and my ability to design and develop a functional and visually appealing website.